iifl-logo

 6. Management Committee

-A detailed overview of each Committee, covering their composition, terms of reference, powers and the number of meetings held during the year, is provided in the Corporate Governance Report, which forms part of this Annual Report.
+A detailed overview of each Committee, including its composition, terms of reference, powers and the number of meetings held during the year, is provided in the Corporate Governance Report forming part of this Annual Report.

 RECOMMENDATION OF COMMITTEES